Chapter 6: Chitradipa – Light on the Analogy of a Painted Picture

 Udāsīna vadāsīna: Like an idle person concerned with nothing, he sits quiet.
 Iti granthi bhido cyate: This is the characteristic of people whose granthis have been broken.
 Avidya, kama, karma have been destroyed.

 Audāsīnyaṁ vidheyaṁ cet vacchabdā vyarthatā tadā, na śaktā asya dehādyā iti cedroga eva saḥ (270).
 When it is said that they look like idle people, it does not mean that they are really idle.
-They ‘look like’; the word vat is used here: vacchabdā vyarthatā tadā.
+They ‘look like’: vacchabdā vyarthatā tadā.
 They look like, they appear to be like idle people, but they are very active people.
 Somebody asked Ramana Maharshi, “Why don’t you do some work for the world?”
 He replied, “How do you know that I am not working for the world?”

 Tattva bodhaṁ kṣayaṁ vyādhiṁ manyante ye mahādhiyaḥ, teṣāṁ prajñā tiviśadā kiṁ teṣāṁ duḥśakaṁ vada (271).
 We should not be under the impression that being a jivanmukta necessarily means keeping quiet.
 It does not follow that the moment a person becomes a jivanmukta he is obliged to keep quiet without doing anything.
 That is only one aspect of the behaviour of certain categories.
 There were immensely active persons such as Lord Krishna, for instance, or Janaka.
 Janaka was a king, and we know the activity of a king.
 They cannot keep quiet like idle men.
 Janaka was a jivanmukta purusha, but even then another, greater jivanmukta, a lady called Sulabha, found fault with him.